Rodice: Out? Out of where?

 Rodice: But, listen, the problems will still be here when we get back...

 Halo: Who said anything about coming back?

 Considered by some to be Alan Moore's magnum opus, and also his most famous incomplete work, Halo Jones is a trilogy of stories written by Moore and drawn by Ian Gibson that feature the life of a young working class woman who went on to become a legend.

 Planned to run nine volumes, with each volume skipping ten years in her life to show Halo at different points in her existence, only the first three volumes were completed and published in 2000 AD.
-The serial was abandoned due to Alan Moore's (failed) attempt to leverage his success in the US comic scene to force 2000 AD to cede ownership rights to the strip to him.
-2000 AD refused, pointing out that Moore knowingly knew that he would not keep ownership of the title when he pitched to it, and accused Moore of trying to get special treatment over the other 2000 AD writers.
+The serial was abandoned due to disputes between Moore and the publisher over ownership rights to the characters.

 Warning: spoilers follow.